-1. Instructor's Role and Responsibilities:
+- 1. Instructor's Role and Responsibilities: - a.

-- a.
 Instructors are encouraged to inform their students of course-specific requirements and the penalties the Instructor may impose for academic misconduct as informed by their professional judgment.
-Instructors should also refer students to the definitions of academic misconduct in the Student Code of Conduct at www.ccsu.edu/AcademicIntegrity. - b.
+Instructors should also refer students to the definition of academic misconduct in the Student Code of Conduct and at www.ccsu.edu/academicintegrity. - b.
 Incidents of academic misconduct can range in severity from minor violations to major violations.
-Instructors determine sanctions according to their professional judgment as to the severity of the misconduct.
-The academic sanction should be commensurate with the severity of the misconduct (see Guide for Evaluating Severity of Academic Misconduct).
-These sanctions may include one or more of the following: a reduced grade for the assignment in question, the opportunity to revise the assignment or complete additional course work, a grade of F for the assignment in question, a grade of F for the course.
-Instructors may recommend that a Faculty Hearing Board consider disciplinary sanctions. - c.
-Upon the well-founded suspicion that an act of academic misconduct has occurred, the Instructor shall attempt to notify the student in writing of the alleged misconduct and sanction to be applied.
-Often, instructors may wish to handle minor violations informally, according to their discretion, especially when there is no sanction beyond revising an assignment.
-Instructors may refer students to The Learning Center to attend an Academic Integrity Workshop.

-- d.
-Whenever an Instructor has reasonable evidence that a student has engaged in academic misconduct, she or he should complete an Academic Misconduct Report.
-In cases for which the Instructor intends to assign a grade of F for the course due to academic misconduct, or in which the course grade is dramatically affected, it is imperative that she or he file an Academic Misconduct Report.
-One copy of the Academic Misconduct Report shall be sent to the Department Chair, one copy shall be sent to the Office of Student Conduct, and another copy should be maintained by the Instructor. - e.
-If, based on an appeal from the Accused Student (see item 2b), the Department Chair or the Faculty Hearing Board determines that the Instructor did not provide sufficient evidence to support the alleged misconduct, then the Instructor should assign a grade based on the quality of the work as originally submitted.

-2. Student Rights and Responsibilities:
+Instructors determine academic sanctions according to their professional judgment as to the severity of the misconduct.
+The academic sanction should be commensurate with the severity of the misconduct (see Guide for Evaluating Academic Misconduct).
+These sanctions may include one or more of the following: a reduced grade for the assignment in question, the opportunity to revise the assignment or to complete additional course work, a grade of F for the assignment in question, or a grade of F for the course. - c.
+Upon the well-founded suspicion that an act of academic misconduct has occurred, the Instructor shall notify the student of the alleged misconduct and sanction to be applied. - d.
+Whenever an Instructor has reasonable evidence that a student has engaged in academic misconduct, they should complete an Academic Misconduct Report.
+One copy of the Academic Misconduct Report shall be sent to the Department Chair, one copy shall be sent to the Office of Student Conduct, one copy to the Registrar and another copy should be maintained by the Instructor. - e.
+If, based on an appeal from the Accused Student (see item 2b), the Department Chair or the Faculty Hearing Board determines that the Instructor did not provide sufficient evidence to support the alleged misconduct, then the Instructor should assign a grade based on the quality of the work as originally submitted. - 2.
+Student Rights and Responsibilities:

 - a.
 It is the responsibility of each student to become familiar with what constitutes academic dishonesty and plagiarism and to avoid all forms of cheating and plagiarism as directed by their individual instructors. - b.
-If a student can demonstrate that she or he has been unjustly accused of academic misconduct, she or he has the right to appeal the allegation to the Chair of the Department in which the alleged misconduct occurred.
-The appeal to the Department Chair must be made using the Academic Misconduct Student Appeal Form within seven (7) University calendar days of receipt of the Instructor's written decision and should include substantial evidence supporting the student's innocence or suggesting that the Instructor's standard was applied unfairly.
+If a student can demonstrate that they have been unjustly accused of academic misconduct, they have the right to appeal the allegation to the Chair of the Department in which the alleged misconduct occurred.
+The appeal to the Department Chair must be made using the Academic Misconduct Student Appeal Form within seven (7) University calendar days of receipt of the Instructor's written decision and should include substantial evidence supporting the student's appeal or suggesting that the Instructor's standard was applied unfairly.
 The Department Chair shall respond to the student's appeal in writing within ten (10) University Calendar Days of its receipt and meet with the student during a mutually convenient time.
 The Department Chair shall also forward a copy of the Appeal Form with an indication of his or her ruling to the Office of Student Conduct. - c.
-If upon receipt of the ruling by the Department Chair the Accused Student still believes she or he has been unjustly accused, she or he may contact the Office of Student Conduct within seven (7) University calendar days to request a hearing of the Faculty Hearing Board. - d.
-If, after hearings with both the Department Chair and the Faculty Hearing Board, the Accused Student believes that the Instructor's academic sanction (e.g., reduced grade or failing grade) is unjust, she or he should follow the university's Grade Appeals Process. - e.
-A Student who has been notified that he or she has been accused of academic misconduct shall not be permitted to withdraw from the course in which the alleged misconduct has occurred without the approval of the Provost/Vice President for Academic Affairs.

-3. Complaint by Person other than Student's Instructor:
+If upon a receipt of the ruling by the Department Chair the Accused Student still believes they have been unjustly accused, they may contact the Office of Student Conduct within seven (7) University calendar days to request a hearing of the Faculty Hearing Board. - d.
+A Student who has been notified that they have been accused of academic misconduct shall not be permitted to withdraw from the course in which the alleged misconduct has occurred without the approval of the Provost/Vice President for Academic Affairs. - 3.
+Complaint by Person other than Student's Instructor: